otrv4/otrv4/architecture-decisions/001-security-level.md

 Designing a new version of OTR is an opportunity to:

-- increase its security by using cryptographic primitives with a higher security level.
+- increase its security level by using cryptographic primitives with a higher security.
 - use elliptic curve cryptography for faster computations with the same security level.
 - replace current cryptographic primitives with modern alternatives.